 Different Types of Exhibition Companies

-Here is a guide that will help you categorise who looks after what in the exhibition industry!
+Here is a guide that will determine the different exhibition company types in the exhibition industry!

-Here is a guide that will help you categorise who looks after what in the exhibition industry!
+Here is a guide that will determine the different exhibition company types in the exhibition industry!

-The exhibition industry is a combination of different companies, each specialising in a particular service.
-All the popular events are hosted in large venues such as Sydney ICC and MCEC, then you have the event organisers that manage each event to make sure it runs smoothly.
+There are several exhibition company types, each specialising in a particular service.
+All the popular events are hosted in top exhibition venues such as Sydney ICC and MCEC, then you have the event organisers that manage each event to make sure it runs smoothly.
 You could be in contact with a range of suppliers who can ultimately get the job done, some will outsource a particular scope out to others.
-As an exhibitor, it is very useful to understand the following types of exhibitions companies which includes exhibition head contractor, exhibition stand builder, design agency and niche service providers.
+As an exhibitor, it is very useful to understand the following exhibition company types such as exhibition head contractor, exhibition stand builder, design agency and niche service providers.
 Each can get you a similar end-result, but the price you pay will vary because different companies will outsource different scope.
 We hope to help you wrap your head around this so you can be in the position to make the make the right choice for your business!

 Due to the efficient cost of shell scheme booths, this option is desirable for first time exhibitors who are just entering into the market (just wanting to see what it’s like).
 All shell scheme booths are built in the same manner, out of aluminium frames with panel inserts and the only areas where you can have your own branding is the fascia panels and walls panels.
 These booths are typically grouped together and depending on the event it can make up 20-30% of the booth types.
 This bulk build package is handled by the exhibition head contractor who is responsible to make sure these shell scheme booths are built correctly and have access to electricity and hired items as required by each exhibitor.